 How do I get beet seeds?

-Cut the tops off the beet plants and put them in a dry, cool place for two to three weeks so the seeds can mature.
-After the leaf has dried, the seed can be removed by hand or by pounding it in a bag.
-We can separate the wheat from the chaff.
+Cut off the tops of beet plants and store them in a dry, cool location for two or three weeks for seed germination.
+After drying, seeds can be extracted by hand or by pounding in a bag; we can separate wheat from chaff.

 When can you get beets in Stardew Valley?